SimLinkModule/PCB/README.md

 # PCB

-Verwendetes Display hat nur 14Pins (aufpassen es gibt auch welche mit 15Pins oder weniger)
+There are 3 PCBs in this repo.
+The ConnectorBoard is responsible for the connection between the radio and the module.
+The MainBoard contains the ESP32 and a JST GH port for flashing.
+Flashing works in the same way as the ESP32 devkits with esptool.py.
+An additional USB-FTDI device is required for this.
+The IO board contains all the buttons and the display for the user.
+The PCB was divided into three parts to ensure that it can be installed in a shell as modularly as possible.
+Also, in the event of circuit faults, you don't have to order everything.

+## Notes

+- It's important to ensure that a display with 14 pins is used.
+There are also some displays which are sold with 15 pins.

+## Used as reference

-PCB abgeleitet von "schematic of the ESP32 DevKitC development board", ShenZhen QDTech Co.,LTD 0.91 OLED Schematic und Allvision technology Inc. OEL Display Module Product Specification.
+- schematic of the ESP32 DevKitC development board
+- ShenZhen QDTech Co.,LTD 0.91 OLED Schematic und Allvision technology Inc. OEL Display Module Product Specification.